kimhyunkang/blog/_posts/2014-06-16-rust-rfc-libsql.markdown

 * Select from table which does not implement `SqlTable` is not allowed.
 * Selecting column names not defined in the `Person` table is not allowed.
 * `String` field does not allow `NULL`, but `Option<String>` field allows `NULL`, which translates into `None` in the Rust code.
-* `{s}` enforces types of the binding.
+* `{:s}` enforces types of the binding.
 If you compare different types in the `WHERE` clause, or if you bind types other than String, the compiler throws type error.

 Insert query is done without macro: